codecat/BinFind/Readme.md

 }
 ```

+There's a simple example you can compile and run in `main.cpp` as well.

 You can also call `BinFind_DumpMemory` to dump a memory region with an optional vector of sections to highlight, which will result in the screenshot above.

 ## License